Director: Clyde Geronimi

 Review:

-‘The Army Mascot’ is the first of two World War Two cartoons starring Pluto (the other one being ‘Private Pluto‘ from 1943).
 Pluto never gets really involved in the war, though, he only joins the army.
-He was the second Disney character to do so, following Donald Duck, who had been drafted only three weeks earlier.
+He was the second Disney character to do so, following Donald Duck, who had been drafted only three weeks earlier, in ‘Donald Gets Drafted‘.

-Gunther then tries to finish his rival off by bumping Pluto into the munition depot, but it’s Gunther himself who bumps into the depot, which explodes, blasting the wicked goat up into the air, where he’s catched by a plane and carried away into the distance.
+Gunther then tries to finish his rival off by bumping Pluto into the munition depot, but it’s Gunther himself who bumps into the depot, which explodes, blasting the wicked goat up into the air, where he’s caught by a plane and carried away into the distance.
 Now Pluto takes Gunther’s place, and gets his steak after all.

-‘The Army Mascot’ is a rather odd cartoon, where both main characters show unpleasant behaviour: Pluto envy and trickery and Gunther haughtiness and wrath.
+‘The Army Mascot’ is a rather odd cartoon, where both main characters show unpleasant behavior: Pluto envy and trickery and Gunther haughtiness and wrath.
 Thus, ‘The Army Mascot’, although war-themed, can hardly be called a patriotic film.

 Watch ‘The Army Mascot’ yourself and tell me what you think: